-This is the first of a series about how communities can fight back and protect themselves against weaponized disinformation.
+This is a series about how communities can fight back and protect themselves against weaponized disinformation.

 In 2015 and 2016, new and paranoid strains of political ideology took social media discourse by storm.
 The details varied by community, but all versions were toxic brews of fear, terror, and lies borne on a torrent of algorithms with the goal of lowering public morale and straining or breaking social bonds.